 Travelling along the South Coast is starkly different to other coastlines in Australia.
 With warm sandy beaches, an abundance of wildlife and relatively untouched landscapes this region offers that of the North coast but with half the crowds.
-Venture to any of these beaches for a relaxing afternoon, or if you are in the mood for a trek take a walk in any of the National Parks that dot the coastline.

 Fishing, swimming and surfing are all possible on the South Coast so why not dabble in something you haven't tried before?
 Having travelled primarily on the North coast of Australia myself, the South is the perfect change of scenery.
 Make sure to pack your swag, because beachside camping is one for the bucket list.